vutranquangminh/dsa-everyday/array/009-array/valid-sudoku-problem.md

-# 🧮 Valid Sudoku - Problem Description
+# 🧮 Valid Sudoku - Medium

 This is the description of the **"Valid Sudoku"** problem, which checks if a given 9x9 Sudoku board follows the standard rules of validity.